buffermint/landing-blog/source/_posts/how-to-use-lean-methodology-to-innovate-faster.blade.md

 Overall, using Lean methodology will benefit you by lowering the risk of making a bad decision, allowing for greater innovation and quality control on released products.
 However, it's important to note that implementing this approach may require some changes in your current business model.

-## Tips to implement Lean into your company's workflow
+### Tips to implement Lean into your company's workflow

 A few tips on how to implement Lean into your company's workflow without disrupting operations and slowing down production time too much.

-* First of all, make sure that you have a good grasp on Lean methodology before implementing it.
+* First of all, make sure that you have a good grasp of Lean methodology before implementing it.
 Lean is not something that you can do right off the bat.
 * Second, show your team how they benefit from doing things in a more efficient manner.
 This means cutting down on the amount of inventory they have to deal with as well as cutting down on the amount of waste that they produce.
 * Third, be patient and allow for some trial and error with this new process.
 It's going to take some time before your team becomes more efficient at working in this new way.
 * Finally, make sure you start small and test it out with one of your smaller projects.
 This way, you can see if your team really benefits from this process before bringing it into full force to the rest of your projects.

 Lean methodology is a process that focuses on building the right product with the right features at the right time while minimizing waste and maximizing customer satisfaction.

 It's a methodology that can be applied to any industry-especially technology-to allow for better innovation, faster production, and higher quality of work.
 As you've seen from our tips above, implementing Lean into your company may require some changes in how things are done currently but it will almost always benefit your bottom line by cutting down on risk, speeding up production times, and increasing overall quality control.

 We at [BufferMint](https://buffermint.com) love working on amazing products.
-If you would like to get some help launching or scaling your own product, reach out to us by [booking a discovery call](<{{ $page->discovery_call_url }}>).
+If you would like to get some help launching or scaling your own product, reach out to us by [booking a discovery call]({{ $page->discovery_call_url }}).